Obituary of Kathleen Louise Zelesnikar

 A Memorial Mass will be held on Saturday, September 4, 2021, at 11 AM, at St. Peter’s Church.

 In lieu of flowers, please consider a donation to Kathy's favorite charity, St. Jude Children's Research Hospital, a not-for-profit, section 501 (c)(3) corporation, 501 St. Jude Place, Memphis, TN 38105 USA. firstname.lastname@example.org.

-Local arrangements are entrusted to the Barry Funeral Home, 807 W. Chestnut Street.To plant a tree in memory of Kathleen Zelesnikar, please visit Tribute Store
+Local arrangements are entrusted to the Barry Funeral Home, 807 W. Chestnut Street.To plant a beautiful memorial tree in memory of Kathleen Zelesnikar, please visit our Tree Store